xulei-design/MMdetection/README.md

 ## Introduction

-This repository is a fork of the [mmdetection](https://github.com/open-mmlab/mmdetection) toolbox with the implementation of OA-Mix, a novel data augmentation technique designed to improve domain generalization in single-domain object detection.
+This repository is a fork of the [mmdetection](https://github.com/open-mmlab/mmdetection) toolbox with the implementation of OA-Mix, a novel data augmentation technique designed to improve domain generalization in object detection.
 OA-Mix is part of the [Object-Aware Domain Generalization (OA-DG)](https://github.com/woojulee24/OA-DG) framework, introduced in the paper [Object-Aware Domain Generalization for Object Detection](https://ojs.aaai.org/index.php/AAAI/article/view/28076).